dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

       - **Client Authentication**

         **Client certificate for client authentication (Identity certificate)**: Use with **EAP-TLS** EAP type.
-Choose the SCEP certificate profile used to authenticate the connection.
+Choose the certificate profile used to authenticate the connection.

         **Authentication method**: Use with **EAP-TTLS** EAP type.
 Select the authentication method for the connection:

-          - **Certificates**: Select the SCEP client certificate that is the identity certificate presented to the server.
+          - **Certificates**: Select the client certificate that is the identity certificate presented to the server.
           - **Username and Password**: Enter a **Non-EAP method (inner identity)** method for authentication.
 Your options:

             - **Unencrypted password (PAP)**